arteymix/arteymix.github.io/consulting/index.md

 title: Scientific and Technical Consulting
 ---

-You can reach me to consult on a variety of subjects including bioinformatics, software programming, and mathematical modelling.
-I operate in Vancouver BC.
+I offer consulting on a variety of subjects including bioinformatics, software programming, and mathematical modelling.
+I operate in Vancouver BC for in-person meetings.

-I am well versed in C, Python and Java programming languages, data sciences, statistics, web programming, and other useful skills to move on from a challenging problem to a working solution.
+I am well versed in C, Python and Java programming languages, data sciences, statistics, web programming, and other useful skills turn challenging problems into working solutions.

 Few highlights: